Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: In-Depth Look at Inner Well-Posedness

 \item for every~$x\in D$,

 \end{enumerate} \end{thm}

 Just like nominally inner well-posed hybrid systems, some of the sufficient conditions for inner well-posed perturbations turn out to be necessary.
-The proof resembles that of Proposition~\ref{prop:nec} and is omitted.
+The proof resembles that of Theorem~\ref{prop:nec} and is omitted.